A decompositional framework for process theories in spacetime: Theory-specific considerations

 The intuition here is the following: if $R' \succ R$, then we only need $R$ when discussing a process which does not have $R'$ as an implementation.
 If $R$ is now irrelevant (and $R'$ is the relevant minimal representative from the definition), then such processes do not exist.
 Hence, we can essentially ignore $R$ entirely.

 Quasi-relevant minimal representatives are an interesting edge case in this regard.
-We could have also defined them equivalently as follows: We call $R$ quasi-relevant for $\mathcal{P}$ if the following holds: $R$ is not a maximal element under $\succ_\mathcal{P}$, but there also exists no maximal element $R'$ under $\succ_\mathcal{P}$ such that $R' \succ_\mathcal{P} R$.
+We could have also defined them equivalently as follows: We call $R$ quasi-relevant for $\mathcal{P}$ if the following holds: $R$ is not a maximal element in $\mathcal{R}_{\MINO}$ under $\succ_\mathcal{P}$, but there also exists no maximal element $R'$ in $\mathcal{R}_{\MINO}$ under $\succ_\mathcal{P}$ such that $R' \succ_\mathcal{P} R$.
 This equivalent framing also makes it immediately clear that any minimal representative which supersedes $R$ is itself quasi-relevant.
 In fact, the existence of a quasi-relevant minimal representative $R$ immediately implies the existence of an infinite sequence of distinct quasi-relevant minimal representatives $... \succ_\mathcal{P} R_{n+1} \succ_\mathcal{P} R_n \succ_\mathcal{P} ... \succ_\mathcal{P} R_0 = R$.
-We will see a (possible) example of this in \cref{sec:quantum}.

-Note further that the condition $R' \succ R$ is indeed needed to ensure that $R$ is actually ``irrelevant''.
-For example, consider the following minimal representatives which are unrelated under $\succ$
+A simple example of this exists in theories with cups and caps\footnote{When working with a theory with cups and caps, one can essentially forget about the distinction between inputs and outputs as an input can always be turned into an output by attaching a cup or vice versa by attaching a cap.
+The Choi-Jamiołkowski representation in quantum theory can be seen as a particular example of this.
+In many applications, one can equivalently use a channel or its Choi-Jamiołkowski representation.
+We note, however, that in the formalisation of quantum theory as a process theory used in the present work, the cup is not a valid state and the cap is not a valid effect due to terminality.}, i.e., theories that have a bipartite state called a cup and a bipartite effect called a cap,